g0v1ndN/tagore-tribute-page/README.md

    • styling for the top section including setting margins, image size and shape, and font sizes and colors for the headings <br>
    • styling for the about section including setting margins, font sizes and colors for the headings and paragraphs, and justifying the text <br>
    • styling for the literary works section including setting margins and font sizes and colors for the heading and list items <br>
    • styling for the footer including setting margins and font sizes and aligning the text to the right

 ## Usage Instructions:

+### Prerequisites:
+- Basic HTML and CSS Knowledge: Familiarity with HTML and CSS concepts is essential for understanding the structure and styling of the project.
+- Text Editor or Integrated Development Environment (IDE): You'll need a code editor to make changes to the project files.
+Popular choices include Visual Studio Code, Sublime Text, or Atom.
+- Web Browser: You'll need a modern web browser (such as Google Chrome, Mozilla Firefox, or Microsoft Edge) to view and test your changes.

 ### Downloading or Cloning the Repository:
 1. Click on the "Code" button on the top right corner of this repository page.
 2. Click on "Download ZIP" to download a compressed zip file of the repository.